ShyBL/BreakingBread/README.md

 This project is a Unity C# idle mobile game that serves as a showcase of programming architecture principles, particularly focusing on the application of SOLID principles.
 The game utilizes third-party packages such as Firebase for backend functionalities, and DoTween for smooth animations.

-### Prerequisites

-This project uses Unity (version 2022.3.2f1), and the Firebase SDK (version 11.6).
-For other packages, see the manifest file.

 ## Features

 ### Showcase of SOLID principles in game architecture